wso2/docs-websubhub/en/docs/get-started/quickstart.md

 ## Step 1: Set up the message broker

-As discussed in the [Introduction](introduction.md) section **WSO2 Integrator: WebSubHub** uses a message broker as its persistence layer.
-As per this guide, we will use Apache Kafka as the message broker.
+As discussed in the [Introduction](introduction.md) section WSO2 Integrator: WebSubHub uses a message broker as its persistence layer.
+As per this guide, we will use <a href = "https://kafka.apache.org/">Apache Kafka</a> as the message broker.

 * Download Apache Kafka from the <a href = "https://kafka.apache.org/downloads">official site</a> or run it as a Docker container.
 For more information, please refer to the <a href = "https://kafka.apache.org/quickstart">official documentation</a>.

 ## Step 2: Get WSO2 Integrator: WebSubHub

-<a href = "https://github.com/wso2/product-integrator-websubhub/releases">Download</a> the latest version of **WSO2 Integrator: WebSubHub** distribution and extract it.
+<a href = "https://github.com/wso2/product-integrator-websubhub/releases">Download</a> the latest version of WSO2 Integrator: WebSubHub distribution and extract it.

 ```sh
     $ unzip wso2websubhub-distribution-1.0.0.zip